Massachusetts Mortgage and Refinance Rates

 The Bay State has developed a number of education and mortgage programs specifically for first-time homebuyers, designed to help make homeownership more attainable.

 - MassHousing Mortgage: Created in 1966, MassHousing is a quasi-public agency with a mission of providing financing for affordable housing in Massachusetts.
-The agency offers a MassHousing Mortgage, which offers lower interest rates that are fixed for the life of the loan and lower than normal down payments for qualifying buyers.
-More than 70,000 people have used this mortgage to buy a first home in the state.
+The agency offers the MassHousing Mortgage, which offers lower interest rates that are fixed for the life of the loan and lower than normal down payments for qualifying buyers.

 - Purchase and Renovation Loan: For those interested in buying a fixer-upper home, MassHousing offers the Purchase and Renovation mortgage program.
 Though not specifically created for first-time homebuyers, this program provides another affordable route to homeownership: It offers financing for both buying the home and renovations, which are combined into one single monthly mortgage payment.
 Income limits for the program vary by city.

 - The Workforce Advantage Program: Yet another program from MassHousing, the Workforce Advantage option targets first-time homebuyers whose income is as much as 80 percent of the area median income where they hope to purchase a home.
 The program can be used to purchase condominiums and single-family homes in Boston or one of 26 other cities.
-It offers a fixed interest rate and down payment assistance of up to 3 percent of the purchase price or $25,000 in Boston, or up to $15,000 in the rest of the state.
+It offers a fixed interest rate and down payment assistance of up to 5 percent of the purchase price or $25,000 in Boston, or up to $15,000 in the rest of the state.